May 9, 2017 by American College of Sofia

 Lili Ivanova is the only one from my class I still communicate with.
 I also talk on the phone with the younger Lili Zaharieva, Dr. Ikonopisov’s wife.

 Professor Dobri Kiprov, M.D., died last year.
 He expired in the same moment I entered the room in an old people’s hostel where he was staying.
 He had been expecting my visit but died as I entered.
 His wife, also a doctor, only gasped.
 Dobri and I were very close.
-His mother, an Austrian Jewish woman, had been widowed with 2 young boys, Dobri and Vlado ’41 (pictures of both).
+His mother, an Austrian Jewish woman, had been widowed with two young boys, Dobri and Vlado ’41.
 She put both through the College, where they worked hard for their scholarships.
 She liked to talk to me of her youth in an Austrian girls’ college.
 She knew my Tante Betty, wife of my real mother’s brother, Austria-trained architect.